sam234990/sam234990.github.io/_pages/about.md

 _**Shu Wang**_, Yixiang Fang and Wensheng Luo

 # Selected Awards
+- Outstanding TA awards of The Chinese University of Hong Kong, Shenzhen, 2024
+- Outstanding Scholarship of The Chinese University of Hong Kong, Shenzhen, 2024
 - Outstanding Graduates of Northwestern Polytechnical University, 2023
 - National Scholarship, Ministry of Education, 2019